Audience, please take your seats! Celebrate the greatest-ever poet and playwright, William Shakespeare’s birthday, with these fun activities for kids.

 4. Try a treasure hunt

-Search online for William Shakespeare facts, print and cut out each fact, or write them down on small individual pieces of paper.
+Gather some William Shakespeare facts, print and cut out each fact, or write them down on small individual pieces of paper.
 Hide each fact next to an object in your house or garden that’s name corresponds to a letter from William Shakespeare’s name – hint: ‘ice’ is good for the letter ‘I’.